Hamlin could become 4th repeat Daytona 500 champion

 ''I think it will be difficult to pull off the same plan,'' said Busch, the 2015 Cup champion. ''I think we have to reengineer a little bit of what we've already done and try to make it better.''

 Hamlin is clearly feeling bullish about his chances next weekend.
 He unveiled the custom Jordan Jumpman sneaks he'll wear in Speedweeks races at Daytona International Speedway.
-Hamlin, who forged a friendship with Michael Jordan, has black shoes with the date of his first career Cup win (Sept.
+Hamlin, who forged a friendship with Michael Jordan, has black shoes with the date of his first career late model win (Sept.
 12, 2002), the motto from his 2013 comeback (''I CAN I WI11'') from a back injury and his autograph on the back.

 Hamlin, a Charlotte Hornets season-ticket holder, had Jordan rooting from atop the pit box in the JGR's failed bid to win the 2014 NASCAR championship at the season finale in Homestead-Miami Speedway.